 Risks identified in our audit plan Work completed Assurance gained and issues arising 1.
 The revenue cycle includes fraudulent transactions Under ISA (UK&I) 240 there is a presumed risk that revenue may be misstated due to the improper recognition of revenue.
 This presumption can be rebutted if the auditor concludes that there is no risk of material misstatement due to fraud relating to revenue recognition.
-Having considered the risk factors set out in ISA240 and the nature of the revenue streams at Westminster City Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: • there is little incentive to manipulate revenue recognition • opportunities to manipulate revenue recognition in the Council is limited • the culture and ethical frameworks of local authorities, including Westminster City Council, mean that all forms of fraud are seen as unacceptable.
+Having considered the risk factors set out in ISA240 and the nature of the revenue streams at Westminster City Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: there is little incentive to manipulate revenue recognition in the Council is limited the culture and ethical frameworks of local authorities, including Westminster City Council, mean that all forms of fraud are seen as unacceptable.
 There is an increased risk for revenue recognition related to the managed service contract which we have addressed under the separate significant risk.
-Our audit work to date has not identified any issues in respect of revenue recognition.
-Our sample testing of grants and other income is in progress.
-We are currently waiting for the outstanding evidence to support the income in the financial statements.
-We have selected a sample of opening and closing debtors and are waiting for supporting documentation.
+Our audit work has not identified any issues in respect of revenue recognition.
 2. Management over-ride of controls Under ISA (UK&I) 240 it is presumed that the risk of management over-ride of controls is present in all entities.
-We have undertaken the following work in relation to this risk: Review of entity controls in relation to journal transactions Testing of journals entries Review of accounting estimates, judgements and decisions made by management Review of unusual significant transactions Our audit work to date has not identified any evidence of management over-ride of controls.
-However, our review of journal controls and testing of journal entries has identified a weakness in the system: • cross entity journals can be raised across the tri-borough councils In addition, the Council implemented a manual authorisation process for journals during the closedown period.
-Our testing has not identified any errors to date in the authorisation of these journals.
+We have undertaken the following work in relation to this risk: Review of entity controls in relation to journal transactions Testing of journals entries Review of accounting estimates, judgements and decisions made by management Review of unusual significant transactions Our audit work has not identified any evidence of management override of controls.
+However, our review of journal controls and testing of journal entries has identified a weakness in the system: cross entity journals can be raised across the tri-borough councils In addition, the Council implemented a manual authorisation process for journals during the closedown period.
+Our testing has not identified any errors in the authorisation of these journals.
 We set out later in this section of the report our work and findings on key accounting estimates and judgements.